John Randolph (actor): Career

-Randolph was one of the last blacklisted actors to regain employment in Hollywood films when director John Frankenheimer cast him in a major role in Seconds in 1966.
+Randolph was one of the last blacklisted actors to regain employment in Hollywood films when director John Frankenheimer cast him in a major leading role in the thriller Seconds in 1966.
 Randolph was in the original New York stage productions of The Sound of Music (as Von Trapp's butler, Franz), Paint Your Wagon, and The Visit.

+In 1987, Randolph won both a Tony Award and a Drama Desk Award for his starring turn in Broadway Bound.

-He made his last Broadway appearance in 1991 in Prelude to a Kiss.
+He made his last Broadway appearance in 1991 in a production of Prelude to a Kiss.

 Film and television

 Randolph made numerous screen and television appearances in secondary roles.
 He played Chief Sidney Green in Serpico (1973), directed by Sidney Lumet.
 From 1973 to 1976, he made three appearances as Cornelius "Junior" Harrison, Jr., father of Emily Hartley, in The Bob Newhart Show (shows #37, #59, and #106).

 In 1974, he played an Air Force Colonel in the Columbo episode "Swan Song".
 He played a mayor in Earthquake (1974), a disaster film.
 In 1975, Randolph was cast as General Philip Blankenship in The New Original Wonder Woman pilot.
 He was replaced by Richard Eastham in the television series.

-In 1975, Randolph took over the role of the principal of fictional Harry S Truman High School in the series Lucas Tanner starring David Hartman.
+In 1975, Randolph took over the role of the principal of fictional Harry S. Truman High School in the series Lucas Tanner starring David Hartman.
 He was with the series for the last half of its single season.
 He had an uncredited role in the 1976 film All the President's Men as the voice of Richard Nixon's Attorney General John Mitchell.

-He played Judge J. Waties Waring in "With All Deliberate Speed", a 1976 episode of CBS's mini-series The American Parade, dealing with events culminating in the 1954 Supreme Court decision (Brown v Board of Education) barring racial segregation in American public schools.
+He played Judge J. Waties Waring in "With All Deliberate Speed", a 1976 episode of CBS's mini-series The American Parade, dealing with events culminating in the 1954 Supreme Court decision (Brown v.
+Board of Education) barring racial segregation in American public schools.

 In 1979, Randolph had a guest appearance on M*A*S*H as an adjutant army general admiring the culinary prowess of a master chef errantly assigned as a foot soldier in a front unit.
 From 1979 to 1980, he played Donna Pescow's father-in-law on the television series Angie.